 - An ad hoc group of first lien secured lenders in the ongoing chapter 11 cases of Frontier Communications Corporation, a leading telecommunications company with approximately $17.5 billion of funded debt obligations;

-- The County of Westchester in connection with the chapter 11 case of Standard Amusements, LLC, the would-be operator of the Playland amusement park;
+- The County of Westchester in the chapter 11 case of Standard Amusements, the would-be operator of the Playland amusement park;

 - An ad hoc group led by The Baupost Group, L.L.C. in acquiring more than $7.5 billion in claims against Westinghouse Electric Company LLC and its affiliates and subsequently negotiating the Westinghouse plan that centered on a $4 billion asset sale.
 Pursuant to the Plan, the ad hoc group took ownership of W Wind Down Co., the entity responsible for resolving all claims in the Westinghouse chapter 11 cases;

 - General Motors LLC, the purchaser of substantially all of the assets of General Motors Corp (now known as Motors Liquidation Company) (“Old GM”), in litigation in the bankruptcy court related to a proposed settlement between a trust representing Old GM and plaintiffs asserting personal injury and economic loss claims arising from ignition switch and other alleged defects in vehicles manufactured by Old GM that were recalled in 2014;

 - Expro Holdings, a leading provider of well flow management services to the oil and gas industry, in its prepackaged chapter 11 case;

 - The ad hoc group of Puerto Rico General Obligation Bondholders in restructuring the $18 billion of Constitutional debt issued or guaranteed by the Commonwealth of Puerto Rico;

 - Citigroup in prosecuting and defending claims arising from Lehman’s collapse;